3.3 Managing outcomes processes transparently

-Currently, three sets of documents associated with the PBAC consideration of medicines are publicly released.
-In addition, there are two sets of information about medicine utilisation are publicly released.
+Currently, three sets of documents associated with the PBAC consideration of medicines and two sets of information about medicine utilisation are publicly released.
 Further information about these documents is outlined below.
 The consumer Medicine Status Website also provides information for consumers on the PBS listing process.

 3.3.1 PBAC Agenda

-A list of submissions that will be considered by the PBAC is published on the PBS website 10 weeks before the date of the PBAC meeting.
+A list of submissions that will be considered by the PBAC is published on the PBS website 14 weeks before the date of the PBAC meeting.
 An updated agenda will be published 9 weeks before the date of the PBAC meeting to reflect lodgement of Early Re-entry or Early Resolution Pathway resubmissions.
 Submissions related to requests that only consider the price of a medicine or vaccine are not included on the published agenda.

 A list of DUSC reports on the utilisation of listed PBS medicines to be considered by the PBAC at the upcoming meeting is provided at the same time as the list of submissions.